-Responsible post holder Executive Head teacher
+Responsible post holder Head Teachers

-Approved by / on July 2021
+Reviewed July 2022

-Next Review September 2022
+Next Review July 2023

 Introduction

 The Bromley Trust Alternative Provision Academy (BTA) operates a range of provisions designed for pupils who have experienced significant difficulties in mainstream school.
 The Trust is committed to the vision that every pupil has a right to the best possible education to increase their future life chances.
 We aim to manage pupil behaviour through a policy that is clear, coherent and consistently applied.